AdaCore/ada_language_server/doc/vscode-ug.md

 The extension provides a number of auto-detected tasks under the `/Terminal/Run Task...` menu.
 These predefined tasks are all prefixed by `ada:` and belong to the `ada` group.
 They can be used to build and run your program (`ada: Build current project` task) or launch external tools such as GNAT SAS, GNATprove and a few others.
+Most of these tools are integrated using [SARIF](https://sarifweb.azurewebsites.net/), a standard interchange format that can be easily parsed and displayed using the third-party [SARIF Viewer extension](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer).

 ![Ada Tasks](media/run-task-ada-tasks.png)